Acadia Creation Myth

 Acquisition

 The early land aquired for what is now Acadia was accumulated from multiple owners by the first land trust in Maine, the Trustees for Reservations.
 Chartered in 1903 as a tax–free corporation, it was organized by the “Rusticators” on Mt.
-Desert Island — wealthy summer mansion owners, some by inheritance, attracted by the scenery to Bar Harbor and who wanted the views of the land around them preserved in what was already a very prosperous area and elite resort.
+Desert Island — wealthy summer mansion owners, many by inheritance, attracted to the scenery around Bar Harbor and who wanted the views of the land around them preserved in what was already a prosperous area and elite private resort region.
+It was also home to rural people there for generations, and was an important commercial fishing center.

-His account is politically self–serving, as would be expected, but nevertheless reveals quite a bit in the self–righteous open hubris of that era.
+His account is politically self–serving, as would be expected, but nevertheless reveals quite a bit from the sanctimonious open hubris of that era.

 The Rusticators donated land to the Trustees, but Dorr also aggressively pressured others whose land he wanted, engaging in a variety of arm–twisting.
-When it wasn't enough, he went to his cronies in the state legislature seeking state eminent domain power over all of Mount Desert Island.
+When it wasn’t enough he went to his cronies in the state legislature, seeking delegation of state eminent domain power to the Trustees for all of Mount Desert Island.
 He got part of it, and used it.

 A “Gift” to Stop a Revolt

-Dorr rushed to Augusta from Boston and successfully lobbied to block the revolt in the legislature, but the Trustees still feared the locals' backlash.
-Dorr decided to seek Federal protection for the Rusticators' interests and spent a year in Washington exploiting connections to lobby officials of all kinds, including President Wilson personally.
+Dorr rushed to the state Capitol in Augusta from Boston and successfully lobbied to block the revolt in the legislature.
+But the Trustees still feared the local backlash.
+Dorr decided to seek Federal protection for the Rusticators’ interests and spent a year in Washington exploiting personal connections to lobby officials of all kinds, including President Wilson personally.

-Wanting to bypass any requirement for Congressional approval, Dorr settled on the strategy of a National Monument to be unilterally imposed under the 1906 Antiquities Act.
-The Antiquities Act had been passed to allow a President to unilaterally preserve the smallest land area feasible, on land already in Federal ownership, to protect ancient artifacts, emphasizing Indian ruins and artifacts in the southwest as “historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest”
+Wanting to bypass any requirement for Congressional approval, Dorr settled on the strategy of a National Monument to be imposed by Executive Order under the 1906 Antiquities Act.
+The Antiquities Act had been passed to allow a President to unilaterally preserve the smallest land area feasible to protect ancient artifacts from other government action on land already in Federal ownership, emphasizing Indian ruins and artifacts in the southwest, as “historic landmarks, historic and prehistoric structures, and other objects of historic or scientific interest”.
+(16 USC 431-433)

-They decided that the land as a whole qualified as geological and historical because the mountain was [like the topography everywhere else] formed by glaciers, and French settlers had been there [like the rest of the region], making exactly his whole 5,000 acres happen to qualify while knowing fully well that this had never been the motive.
+The Interior Dept. proclaimed that the entire tract qualified as geological and historical because the mountain was [like the topography everywhere else] formed by glaciers, and French settlers had once been there [like the rest of the region, and other settlers everywhere], making exactly the whole 5,000 acres happen to qualify while knowing fully well that this proclomation had been neither the motive nor the legal purpose of the Antiquities Act.
 Dorr subsequently turned back to rhapsodizing about scenery as the “need for more land, much more”.

-The new Monument was managed by the slightly newer National Park Service created the next month.
-Subsequent legislation in 1919 turned it into Lafayette National Park, then expanded it under the name Acadia National Park in 1929.
+The new Monument soon became managed by the National Park Service, created as a new agency the next month.
+Subsequent legislation in 1919 turned the Monument into Lafayette National Park, then expanded under the name Acadia National Park in 1929, for the time being permitting future acquisition only by donation or exchange.

-The whole Acadia creation affair, including the misuse of the Antiquities Act and the pressure tactics and eminent domain by the elitists that had caused the local revolt, was pure insider political corruption by the powerful all the way.
-Yet the overt buying of Federal power for the elitist Rusticators' political interests against local people in revolt has been sanitized and promoted as a great “gift” to the “public” ever since.
+The whole Acadia creation affair, including the misuse of the Antiquities Act and the pressure tactics and eminent domain that had caused the local revolt, was pure insider corruption.
+Yet the overt buying of government power for the Rusticators’ political interests against local people in revolt has been sanitized and promoted as a great “gift” to the “public” ever since.
+Those who lost local control and their property that they loved are not considered part of the “public”.

-Provoking emotional rapture over scenic imagery while invoking the “public good”, exploited to irrationally swamp the most basic ethics, is a pervasive trend in National Park politics.
+Provoking emotional rapture over scenic imagery while invoking the “public good”, exploited to irrationally swamp the most basic common sense ethics in seizing private property, is a pervasive trend in National Park politics.

 Repeating the Gift of Condemnation on a Grand Scale